 Protections from conversion and sale of a rental unit(s) typically apply to any tenant legally living in the unit(s) of a covered building.
 Relocation assistance is, in some cases, limited to tenants who fall below a set income threshold.

-- Seattle has a Tenant Relocation Assistance Ordinance that requires that, before owners evict tenants in order to engage in “redevelopment activity,” they must acquire a “tenant relocation license” and a “building or use permit.”
+Seattle, WA has a Tenant Relocation Assistance Ordinance that requires that, before owners evict tenants in order to engage in “redevelopment activity,” they must acquire a “tenant relocation license” and a “building or use permit.”
 The law also requires that tenants be given 90-day notice before they have to move, and tenants meeting income-based eligibility requirements are eligible for relocation assistance.
 Seattle also has a Condominium and Cooperative Conversion Ordinance, which requires a housing code inspection for any building being converted; gives tenants the right to buy their units; requires that tenants be provided 120-day notice of the conversion; and requires, for tenants who are forced to move and are below a set income threshold, that landlords pay relocation assistance.
-Seattle Department of Construction & Inspections, Seattle Landlord-Tenant Laws, December 2017.
+Seattle Department of Construction & Inspections, Seattle Permits, May 2020.